Coreboot: Initializing DRAM

 The most difficult hardware that coreboot initializes is the DRAM controllers and DRAM.
 In some cases, technical documentation on this subject is NDA restricted or unavailable.
 RAM initialization is particularly difficult because before the RAM is initialized it cannot be used.
 Therefore, to initialize DRAM controllers and DRAM, the initialization code may have only the CPU's general purpose registers or Cache-as-RAM as temporary storage.

 romcc, a C compiler that uses registers instead of RAM, eases the task.
 Using romcc, it is relatively easy to make SMBus accesses to the SPD ROMs of the DRAM DIMMs, that allows the RAM to be used.

 With newer x86 processors, the processor cache can be used as RAM until DRAM is initialized.
 The processor cache has to be initialized into Cache-as-RAM mode as well, but this needs fewer instructions than initializing DRAM.
 Also, the Cache-as-RAM mode initialization is specific to CPU architectures, thus more generic than DRAM initialization, which is specific to each chipset and mainboard.

 For most modern x86 platforms, closed source binary-only components provided by the vendor are used for DRAM setup.
 For Intel systems, FSP-M is required, while AMD has no current support.
 Binary AGESA is currently used for proprietary UEFI firmware on AMD systems, and this model is expected to carry over to any future AMD-related coreboot support.

 Developing and debugging coreboot

-Since coreboot must initialize the bare hardware, it must be ported to every chipset and motherboard that it supports.
-Before initializing RAM, coreboot initializes the serial port (addressing cache and registers only), so it can send out debug text to a connected terminal.
-It can also send byte codes to port 0x80 that are displayed on a two-hex-digit display of a connected POST card.

-Another porting aid was the commercial "RD1 BIOS Savior" product from www.ioss.com.tw, (not to be confused with US Interagency OPSEC Support Staff at www.iad.gov/ioss/) which was a combination of two boot memory devices that plugs into the boot memory socket and has a manual switch to select between the two devices.
-The computer could boot from one device, and then the switch can be toggled to allow the computer to reprogram or "flash" the second device.
-A more expensive alternative is an external EEPROM/NOR flash programmer.

-There are also CPU emulators that either replace the CPU or connect via a JTAG port, with the Sage SmartProbe being an example.
+Developers use a variety of hardware and software debugging tools when working on coreboot.
+These include in‑circuit emulators, JTAG probes (for example the Sage SmartProbe), and BIOS/firmware emulators.
+Code may be tested on emulators or downloaded to target hardware rather than being immediately flashed to a BIOS device. being an example.
 Code can be built on, or downloaded to, BIOS emulators rather than flashing the BIOS device.

 Payloads

-Coreboot can load a payload, which may be written using the libpayload helper library.
-Existing payloads include the following:
+coreboot loads a payload after hardware initialization.
+Payloads may be written with the libpayload helper library or be independent projects.
+Notable payloads include the following: